Truckee Meadows Water Authority

 Contact Us

-Truckee Meadows Water Authority is a not-for-profit, community-owned water utility, overseen by elected officials and citizen appointees from Reno, Sparks, and Washoe County.
+Truckee Meadows Water Authority is a community-owned water utility, overseen by elected officials and citizen appointees from Reno, Sparks, and Washoe County.

-© 2019 Truckee Meadows Water Authority.
+© 2025 Truckee Meadows Water Authority.
 All Rights Reserved.